rehmanx/CodeCreatePlay/PseudoRandomNumberGenerators/RandUniformPointsInSphere.md

     }
 ```

+The second problem is if you consider the two angles θ and φ, if you distribute them uniformly they will wrap around a cylinder not a sphere not will favour polor locations, to elaborate it more I have chosen a fixed value of **r** and plotted the distribution, I have also added a cylinder from one pole to another notice the distribution is thin more at equator where area of sphere is highest.

-First let's consider the relationship between area and density of points which is they are inversely proportionally mathematically
+To solve this we need to find the distribution of θ and φ for the area of sphere, as area increases density of points decreases so they are inversely proportional, so we can write

 <img src="https://latex.codecogs.com/svg.image?f(x)&space;=&space;1/4\pi&space;r^{2}&space;\&space;where\&space;4\pi&space;r^{2}\&space;is\&space;area\&space;of\&space;sphere" title="f(x) = 1/4\pi r^{2} \ where\ 4\pi r^{2}\ is\ area\ of\ sphere" />

-What this means is we need a distribution that is **1/4π where r = 1** for whole area of sphere.

-But first we need distributions of θ and φ for the area of sphere, the joint distribution of θ and φ can be written as
+What this means is we need a distribution that is **1/4π where r = 1** for whole area of sphere, the joint distribution of r, θ and φ can be written as

 <img src="https://latex.codecogs.com/svg.image?f(\theta,&space;\phi,&space;r)&space;=&space;sin\theta/4\pi&space;r^{2}\&space;\&space;where\&space;r&space;=&space;1\&space;and\&space;sin\theta\&space;is\&space;jacobian\&space;of\&space;transformation" title="f(\theta, \phi, r) = sin\theta/4\pi r^{2}\ \ where\ r = 1\ and\ sin\theta\ is\ jacobian\ of\ transformation" />

+To actually find the distribution of θ and φ we will use use a technique called **Inverse transform sampling**, I might actually update this tutorial sometime later and explain this technique in more detail but if you don't understand skip this part and jump right to code and copy paste.

-Distribution or PDF for θ by integrating w.r.t to φ ~ uniform[0, π].
+Distribution or PDF (probability distribution function) for θ is found by integrating w.r.t to φ ~ uniform[0, π].

 <img src="https://latex.codecogs.com/gif.latex?\begin{aligned}&space;f(\theta)&space;=&space;\int_{0}^{\pi}&space;=&space;sin\phi/4\pi&space;\\&space;=&space;-cos\phi/4\pi&space;\&space;|_{0}^{\pi}\textrm{}&space;=&space;1/2\pi&space;\\&space;=>&space;\theta&space;=&space;uniform&space;(0,&space;2\pi)&space;\end{aligned}" title="\begin{aligned} f(\theta) = \int_{0}^{\pi} = sin\phi/4\pi \\ = -cos\phi/4\pi \ |_{0}^{\pi}\textrm{} = 1/2\pi \\ => \theta = uniform (0, 2\pi) \end{aligned}" />

-Distribution of φ is found by first creating a PDF (integrat w.r.t to θ ~ uniform(0, 2π)), from it we create CDF and finally inverting it.
+Distribution of φ is found by first creating a PDF (integrat w.r.t to θ ~ uniform(0, 2π)), from it we create CDF (commulative distribution function) and finally inverting it.

 <img src="https://latex.codecogs.com/svg.image?\begin{aligned}f(\phi)&space;=&space;\int_{0}^{2\pi&space;}&space;sin\phi&space;/&space;4\pi&space;\&space;d\theta&space;\\f(\phi)&space;=&space;sin&space;\phi/2&space;\\now\&space;for\&space;CDF\\f(\phi)&space;=&space;\int_{0}^{\theta}&space;sin&space;\phi/2&space;\\=&space;1/2(1-cos\phi)&space;\\but\&space;f(\phi)\&space;is\&space;uniform(0,&space;\pi)&space;=&space;u&space;\\u&space;=&space;1/2(1-cos\phi)&space;\\&space;\phi&space;=&space;\cos^{-1}(1-2u)\end{aligned}" title="\begin{aligned}f(\phi) = \int_{0}^{2\pi } sin\phi / 4\pi \ d\theta \\f(\phi) = sin \phi/2 \\now\ for\ CDF\\f(\phi) = \int_{0}^{\theta} sin \phi/2 \\= 1/2(1-cos\phi) \\but\ f(\phi)\ is\ uniform(0, \pi) = u \\u = 1/2(1-cos\phi) \\ \phi = \cos^{-1}(1-2u)\end{aligned}" />

-Now we have the distributions of φ and θ let's do this in code.
+Now we know the distributions of φ and θ let's update the code.

 ```
     void GenerateUniformPointsInSphere(int count)